-Burning more calories is easier when working out with someone you perceive as betterNovember 26th, 2012 in Health /
+Burning more calories is easier when working out with someone you perceive as betterNovember 26, 2012 in Medicine & Health / Health

 The key to motivation in physical activity may be feeling inadequate.
 One Kansas State University researcher found that those who exercised with a teammate whom they perceived to be better increased their workout time and intensity by as much as 200 percent.